caelanjmiller/Genomics-Lab-BIO5488/assignment4/README.txt

 -
 Question 3:
 {What does DNA methylation look like for CpGs in CGIs?
 How does it compare to all the CpGs on chromosome 21?}

--
+DNA methylation in CGIs tends to follow a similar trend as seen with CpGs in all of chromosome 21 -
 Part 1.3.0
 Gene promoters